discordnova/Nova/ratelimiter/README.md

 The algorithm used by the service is pretty simple.

-When the application receive a gRPC `nova.ratelimit.v1.RatelimitService/GetRatelimitStatus` call, the service compute a `SHA256` hash using the content of the call request *(see code below)*.
+On the reception of a `nova.rate limit.v1.RatelimitService/GetRatelimitStatus` call, the service computes a `SHA256` hash using the content of the call request *(see code below)*.

 > From [`proto/nova_ratelimit_v1.proto`](proto/nova_ratelimit_v1.proto)